robole/vscode-markdown-snippets/README.md

 You can install the [Snippets Ranger extension](https://marketplace.visualstudio.com/items?itemName=robole.snippets-ranger) to view this list inside VS Code.

+## Contribute

+**This extension is considered complete and is closed to contributions**.
+The associated GitHub repository is archived.

 ## FAQ

 ### 1) Where do the standard markdown snippets come from?